tagspaces/documentation/docs/folders.md

 An image in the clipboard can be used as background for a folder after pasting it in this dialog with `cmd/ctrl+v`
 :::

 Some wallpapers are bundled with the application, but you can also choose an image from your hard drive.
-In the dialog, you also can also clear any previously selected wallpapers.
+In the dialog, you can also clear any previously selected wallpapers.

 :::info
 If the folder is on an S3 bucket, the wallpaper file will be uploaded there.